 A primary consideration when choosing between a trainer and a roller is the ease of use.
 The most beginner-friendly option is the trainer by far.

 In a wheels-on trainer, the bike’s rear wheel is attached to the trainer which effectively allows you to remain upright without having to balance.

 With direct drive trainers, the rear wheel needs to be removed and the rear dropouts of the bike mounted directly fastened to the trainer.

 Trainers are also relatively easy to set up.
-Once the initial set up is complete, you can start your indoor training.
-Trainers take the the balancing skills out of the equation by letting you focus on your pedaling.
+Once the initial setup is complete, you can start your indoor training.
+Trainers take the balancing skills out of the equation by letting you focus on your pedaling.

 Rollers, on the other hand, need a higher level of skill.s This is because rollers require you to keep yourself upright, balanced, and pedaling.
 It’s similar to riding outdoors on the road, but with one small but important difference.
 You’re still pedaling but not going anywhere at all.

 Even the most experienced cyclists would need some practice when it comes to riding rollers.
 It’s common to fall sideways when riding rollers during your first few attempts.